Managing paperwork and finances

 You may also want to explore what benefits you are entitled too, such as the:

-Try using Age UK's benefits calculator to find out what else you could be entitled to.
+Try using Entitled to benefits calculator to find out what else you could be entitled to.

 Unlike gas and electricity companies, you can only be supplied by your regional water company.
 So, you can't switch suppliers, but there are ways to reduce your bills.